All Locations >

 "Purblind" starts at the obvious crack system about 80 feet west and slightly up from the beginning of "Healy's Haunted House".
 Approach as for both "Group Therapy" and "Healy's".

 Pitch 1 (5.7): Begin climbing the easy crack/corner system for about 20 feet to a ledge with trees and shrubs.
-Pass the vegetation on the right and continue up the stellar crack system until you reach the end of the crack at a sling belay (190 ft.)
+Pass the vegetation on the right and continue up the stellar crack system until you reach the end of the crack at a sling belay.
+There's an intermediate sling belay station about half way up.
+From the end of Pitch 1, you should see the bolt on Pitch 2.
+(190 ft.)

-Pitch 2 (5.8) From the sling belay head up and right along a crack/flake line below an overhang.
-When the crack diminishes, move right on white, slabby face to a bolt.
+Pitch 2 (5.8) From the belay head up and right along a crack/flake line below an overhang.
+When the crack diminishes, move right on white, slabby face to a bolt (staying lower is easier).
 From the bolt move out right on rounded holds to cross over a shoulder to easier ground.
-Scamper directly up for a few feet to a flat ledge below another crack system and the belay--takes 1-1.75 cams (85 ft.)
+Scamper directly up for a few feet to a flat ledge below another crack system and the belay--takes 1-1.75 cams (70 ft.)

 Pitch 5 (5.8): From the bolted belay head up the micro-crack system on white rock (a single bolt protects the moves off of the belay).
 Continue up the crack system and then traverse directly right up easy ground to another excellent ledge area below an impressive left-facing dihedral (120 ft.)

 Pitch 6 (5.7-): From the large ledge head up to the base of the large dihedral.
-From the belay you will see a large patch of shrubbery blocking the entrance to a menacing off-width.
+From the belay you'll see a large patch of shrubbery blocking the entrance to a menacing off-width.
 Head towards the bush, but when feasible veer left to the face just left of the off-width.
-You will see a bolt at the base of the face, clip this and climb up over excellent 5.6 terrain to another bolt, from here traverse right into the crack (the bush remains inviolate!) and head up to a class four ramp that ends at the top (195 ft.).
+You'll see a bolt at the base of the face, clip this and climb up over excellent 5.6 terrain to another bolt, from here traverse right into the crack (the bush remains inviolate!) and head up to a class four ramp that ends at the top (195 ft.).

 Location